Have someone in your life with a new PTSD diagnosis? Discover what proper PTSD family support looks like and the effects of PTSD on family members.

 It can be hard to know how to help someone with PTSD, and you may feel tempted to offer unsolicited advice on how the person should manage their condition.
 However, this type of conversation can be overwhelming for your family member and may lead to conflict.
 Instead, consider asking the person what support or help they need.
 If your family member doesn’t want to talk right now, give them space and let them know you’re there when they feel ready.

-Provide Nonjudgmental Emotional Support
+4. Provide Nonjudgmental Emotional Support

 Emotionally supporting your loved one can help reduce the severity of their PTSD symptoms in many cases.
 Specifically, positive support from family members can improve the prognosis of someone with PTSD.
 Furthermore, it’s known that a strong social support system can reduce the likelihood of someone developing PTSD following a traumatic event.

 It’s natural to want your loved one to recover quickly because you care for their well-being.
 However, PTSD recovery takes time, and the symptoms can be hard to understand unless you’ve experienced the condition firsthand.
-Avoiding judging the person for the time it takes to heal or suggesting they could have done something differently to prevent their condition.
+Avoid judging the person for the time it takes to heal or suggesting they could have done something differently to prevent their condition.

-Assist in Seeking Professional Help
+5. Assist in Seeking Professional Help

 Professional mental health specialists can help your loved one access the treatment they need to recover.
 Generally, seeking professional help with the person’s permission is best.
 However, you should always get urgent help if you think your loved one is at risk of suicide.